 - you’re not sure where to find help

 Why support services help

-The good news is that there are effective treatments available.
+The good news is that there are effective treatments available and many support services.
 The quicker you seek professional help, the easier it will be to manage your symptoms.
 It can be hard to know where to go or who to talk to.

 If you think you may have depression, you can turn to the following groups and organisations for information, counselling, help and support.

 Your local GP will help you to manage your symptoms of depression more easily.
 They’ll work with you to figure out what’s going on, and will refer you to other help if necessary.

 Head to beyondblue's directory of Mental Health Practitioners to search for a GP or mental health professional in your area.

 Online information about depression

 - Black Dog Institute: This research and treatment facility specialises in depression and bipolar disorder.
 They have online information about depression, including self-tests and suggestions for what you can do right now.

 - SANE Australia: This mental health charity provides information and resources for depression.